the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 * Is there demand for matching "StudyBuddies" of different Universities? (i.e.: UMass student matching with a Smith College student)
 * Matching between sessions of the same class?
 * Separate "grade calculator" element included?
-* dropdown to match existing classes that students entered before you?
+* drop down to match existing classes that students entered before you?

 *Brenton Chasse and Grayson Kempster, 03/13/15*